Aki78/AirportHeistGroup3MetropoliaProject/README.md

     -print possible flights
     -print flight details
-    -Convert lat and long degrees to x and y co-ordinates -Compares every airport against every airport and return a max and min distance
+    -Convert lat and long degrees to x and y co-ordinates -Compares all airport against each other, then shows a max and min distance

 ### Database Functions
     -Get new co-ordinates of one airport